brocaar/chirpstack-docs/content/guides/thingsboard.md

 ### Docker Compose setup

-When you have installed the ChirpStack stack using the Docker Compose guilde, the easiest option to integrate with ThingsBoard is by adding the Thiingsboard Docker container to the ChirpStack `docker-compose.yml` file.
+When you have installed the ChirpStack stack using the Docker Compose guide, the easiest option to integrate with ThingsBoard is by adding the Thingsboard Docker container to the ChirpStack `docker-compose.yml` file.

 After making the modifications mentioned below, ThingsBoard will be started